“It always seems impossible until its done” Nelson Mandela

 Also a final credit to our friends Andrew & Elise who were wed at Nooitgedacht Estate in Stellenbosch – what an utterly stunning setting and superb wedding.
 We are so grateful for the opportunity to visit South Africa again and have the opportunity to explore your home with our family – thank you.

 Bookmark this page or Pin it for Later

 Enjoyed this?
-Don’t forget to check out our guide to Cape Town with Kids, or those looking for other worldly grape adventures with kids might love the Great Southern region in Western Australia as much as we do
+Don’t forget to check out our guide to Cape Town with Kids, or those looking for other grape-lead adventures will love our guide to 25 great family-friendly wine routes around the world

 © Our Globetrotters